mapfde/cieb/CompIndex/CompIndex-stuart.md

             [C] Converts/manipulates SPARQL query outputs (RDF-XML, JSON) to the exact format required by a third party tools and APIs
         [B] Reasoning over RDF
-            [C] Understands the principles and practice of inferencing [D] Uses common entailment regimes and understands their uses [C] Understands the role of formally declared domains and ranges for inferencing [C] Understands how reasoning can be used for integrating diverse datasets [B] Assessing RDF data quality
+        [B] Assessing RDF data quality
         [B] RDF Data analytics
             [C] Uses available ontology browsing tools to explore the ontologies used